carpentries/instructor-training/_episodes/21-carpentries.md

 may list a primary lesson program affiliation, but Instructors are **not** required to certify separately for each.
 For more information, see the description of [the Instructor checkout procedure]({{ page.root }}/checkout/).

+### Carpentries Jargon Review

+As our community has evolved and its work has emerged, a vocabulary has built up around it.
+Many of the words we use have common meanings that are interchangeable elsewhere, but have come to mean very specific things in our community.

+> ## Test yourself!
+>
+> As a class or in groups, see how many of the following terms you can define.
+> - Lesson
+> - Episode
+> - Workshop
+> - Lesson Program
+> - Instructor
+> - (Instructor) Trainer
+>
+> This should take about 5 minutes.
+{: .challenge}

 ## How to Run a Carpentries Workshop